asimihsan/notes/[course] social network analysis - 2012 - 001.md

 		-	p19, vector space model of communication content.
 Emails categorized into set of topic vectors, individuals' email's diversity is variance of topic vectors.
 		-	Results.
 		-	Total and diversity of novel information increasing with node's network size and network diversity, but marginal increase decreses with network size.

+**Week 4**

+-	Modularity and community structure in networks

+-	Uncovering the overlapping community structure of complex networks in nature and society

 ## Assignment notes